Trifecta Dessert Bars

 These Trifecta Bars combine three of the most all-time loved desserts into one bite, with fudgy brownie on the bottom, chocolate chip cookie in the middle, and rice krispie treats on top!
 These store really well and are great for bake sales.

 Long ago, I tore this recipe out of a magazine and stuffed it into my bookshelf to make later.
+I LOVE layered desserts like my Millionaire’s Shortbread bars and Chocolate Peanut Butter Marshmallow Squares, so I knew I’d love it.

 As it often goes with torn out recipes, I completely forgot about it until I found it on accident a couple weeks ago.